 Morocco Gift Guide: For the Home

 - Painted Furniture – You might first encounter intricately painted furniture in a riad or possibly a restaurant.
-They feature geometric designs with color combinations for any palet.
-You can find wardrobes, desks, chairs, and tables easily in any medina.
+They feature geometric designs with color combinations for any palette.
+You can find anything from a wardrobe down to a trinket box easily in any medina.

 - Wicker Baskets – Wicker baskets and furniture, in general, are making a big splash in Morocco.
 Small hand-woven baskets can make a great, eco-friendly gift package to wrap your other goodies (think: Moroccan gift baskets for your aunts and uncles!) while larger baskets might be considered for a shabby-chic laundry basket.
 10 dirhams for a little basket while larger baskets will likely run you around 100 dirhams.